 Image Optimization

 Next.js has a builtin <Image> component (opens in a new tab) to automatically optimize your images for faster page loads.
+To enable image optimization, you must either define an image binding or use a custom loader.

-Enable Cloudflare Images
+Use a Cloudflare Images binding

 You first need to enable Cloudflare Images (opens in a new tab) for your zone.